Society Awards

 Eligibility

-Eligible candidates are members of the Society for NeuroEconomics who have defended their PhD a maximum of 10 years prior to the time they are considered (minus career breaks due to e.g. parental leave).
+Eligible candidates are those who have defended their PhD a maximum of 10 years prior to the time they are considered (minus career breaks due to e.g. parental leave).
 Less senior researchers, including postdocs, are therefore also eligible.
 Candidates need to present evidence of engagement with the Society for Neuroeconomics (for example, membership, conference attendance, or committee work).

 Application Process